Omni-Man: Video games

+Miscellaneous

+Omni-Man appears in the Death Battle episodes "Omni-Man VS Homelander (Invincible VS The Boys)" and "Omni-Man VS Bardock (Invincible VS Dragon Ball Z)", voiced by Tom Schalk, in which he fights and viciously beats Homelander and defeats Bardock from The Boys and Dragon Ball franchises respectively.

 Reception

 Omni-Man was ranked as IGN's 93rd-greatest comic book hero/villain of all time.
 The website cited his charismatic moustache in its ranking.

 The character has been compared to Superman, Vegeta from the Dragon Ball franchise, and Homelander from The Boys comic series and its TV adaptation.